 6. DATA ENTRY CONTROL

 FCTG implements appropriate measures to monitor whether data have been entered, changed or removed (deleted), and by whom.
 This is accomplished by:

-• Documentation of administration activities (user account setup, change management, access and authorisation procedures)
+• Documentation of administration activities (user account setup, change management, access and authorization procedures)

 • Archiving of password-reset and access requests